authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

   --header "Accept: application/xml" \
   http://${SERVER_NAME}:${PORT}/authzforce-ce/domains/h_D23LsDEeWFwqVFFMDLTQ

-Policy administration is part of the Authorization Server API, addressed more extensively in the :ref:`programmerGuide`.
+Policy administration is part of the Authorization Server API, addressed more extensively in the *User and Programmers Guide*.

 High Availability